 Reference herein to trade names and proprietary products without stating that they are protected does not imply that they may be regarded as unprotected and thus free for general use.
 No endorsement of named products is intended, nor is any criticism implied of other alternative, but unnamed, products.

-AHDB Cereals & Oilseeds is a part of the Agriculture and Horticulture Development Board (AHDB).
+HGCA is the cereals and oilseeds division of the Agriculture and Horticulture Development Board.

 CONTENTS